Moving to the United States

 When we asked expats and global nomads about the quality of medical care in the United States, they replied:

 "In the United States, medical services are generally of a high quality and are widely available.
 Patients have access to a wide range of medical professionals, including doctors, nurses, and specialists, as well as a variety of treatments and procedures.
 The US healthcare system is largely based on private insurance, although there are also public programs such as Medicare and Medicaid that provide coverage for certain individuals.
-Patients have the right to choose their own healthcare provider and can access a variety of services, including preventive care, emergency care, and specialty care," remarked one expat in United States.
+Patients have the right to choose their own healthcare provider and can access a variety of services, including preventive care, emergency care, and specialty care," said one expat living in United States.

 About the Author